bucketHaneul/snack-snack/README.md

-# 🍪 { 라이브러리 이름 }
+# 🍪 snack-snack

-{ 라이브러리 이름 } is a library which makes it simple to use snackbar in functional component with React App.
+snack-snack is a library which makes it simple to use snackbar in functional component with React App.
 With this library, you can customize and use snackbar which fits your application the most.

 # 🧩 Getting Started

 ```
-yarn add { 라이브러리 이름 }
+yarn add snack-snack
 ```

 or

 ```
-npm install { 라이브러리 이름 }
+npm install snack-snack
 ```

 # 🎨 How to use